 If he did, that would bring his twin passions — medicine and music — full circle.
-In addition to keeping a busy schedule as chief of general surgery at UCLA Medical Center, Santa Monica, and vice chair of the Department of Surgery at the David Geffen School of Medicine at UCLA, Dr. Brunicardi recently completed an album of his own original folk/country music, Where Sunset Meets the Beach.
+In addition to keeping a busy schedule as chief of general surgery at UCLA Health - Santa Monica Medical Center, and vice chair of the Department of Surgery at the David Geffen School of Medicine at UCLA, Dr. Brunicardi recently completed an album of his own original folk/country music, Where Sunset Meets the Beach.

 “Music and medicine are both creative processes,” says Dr. Brunicardi, who, when he isn’t penning songs, is editor-in-chief of the world’s leading general-surgery text, Schwartz’s Principles of Surgery.
 “In medicine, especially if you are doing research, you are discovering new knowledge and putting together a story, just like you would when writing a song.”

 Music has always been a presence in Dr. Brunicardi’s life.
 The home in which he grew up in New Jersey had three record players, and his father, an electrician by day, played jazz guitar with a band called The Townsmen.
 As a child, Dr. Brunicardi sang in the all-county choir and played guitar for an all-state jazz band that performed in Atlantic City.
 When he was 7 years old, he performed the Jerome Kern-Oscar Hammerstein collaboration “All the Things You Are” for an audience of 1,000.